ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-gen-info.md

 ## VMware vSphere version
 {: #cr_orderinginstance-vsphere-license}

-* VMware vSphere® Enterprise Plus 8 is selected by default and is supported only for primary instances.
+* vSphere Enterprise Plus 8 is selected by default and is supported only for primary instances.
 * vSphere 7 is also available to order.

 ## VMware vCenter Server version